pCloud Review and Features

 This is something that I personally don’t need to use…

-But I know that there’s many people out there who love peace of mind from more backups.
+But I know that there are many people out there who love the peace of mind from more backups.

 Please check out the picture down below to see what pCloud integrates with: